spryker/spryker-docs/_includes/pbc/all/install-features/202407.0/install-the-order-management-feature.md

 {% info_block warningBox "Verification" %}

-To make sure that you've registered the widget, log in as a customer on the Storefront and check that the **Custom order reference** form is present on the order view page.
+Log in as a customer on the Storefront and check that the **Custom order reference** form is displayed on the order view page.

 {% endinfo_block %}